EKE00372/EKMinimap/README.md

 # EKMinimap

-方型小地圖
+A Square Miniamp.

 ## Feature

 * Square minimap, 1px border and 5px shadow.
-* hide elements: timer/location/scale/buttons etc.
+* Hide elements: timer/location/scale/buttons etc.
-* indicator:
+* Indicator:
-  * orderhall icon: fade in when mouseover
+  * orderhall icon: fade in when mouseover, and show exp/honor/rep when hover.
   * new mail
   * LFG
   * difficulty flag
 * TO DO: 戰場資源條優化
-* scale
+* Scale
-  * 滾輪放大區域
+  * Scroll to scale map
-  * ALT+滾輪放大框架
+  * ALT+scroll to scale frame
-* move
+* Move
-  * default on topleft
+  * Default on topleft, you can change default position in EKMinimap.lua.
   * ALT+right click to drag
   * /rm for reset
-* right click for micro menu, middle click for track menu
+* Right click for micro menu, middle click for track menu
-* tracker
+* Objective tracker
-  * outline
+  * Outline
-  * class color on title
+  * Class color on title
-  * ALT+right click to drag
+  * ALT+right click title to drag
   * /ro for reset